About MOST - Missouri's 529 College Savings Plan

 - When it is time for the beneficiary to go to college, trade or technical school, withdrawals used for qualified higher education expenses, including any earnings the investments may have yielded, will also be exempt from federal and Missouri income taxes.

 The costs of higher education are significant, and prove challenging for growing families.
-The MOST 529 Plan is especially helpful because initial and continuing contribution amounts of as little as $25 will enable you to begin and continue saving for a child's future through this program.
+The MOST 529 Plan understands this and has worked to increase access.
+You are now able to start an account with any amount and save for a child’s future as you are able.